mulindierick/JavaScript-Data-Structures-and-Algorithms/notes.md

 ### Time complexity

-runtime of an algorithm as the size of the input increases.
+Runtime of an algorithm as the size of the input increases.
 How can we analyze the runtime of an algorithm as the size of the input increases
 * O(1)
 * O(logn)